MANER: Multi-Agent Neural Rearrangement Planning of Objects in Cluttered Environments: RELATED WORK

 \subsection{Rearrangement Planning}

 Rearrangement planning has garnered significant attention from researchers due to its applicability in various domains \cite{batra2020rearrangement}.
-Tree search-based approaches have been widely explored to solve this problem.
-Labbe et al. \cite{labbe2020monte} introduced a Monte Carlo tree search-based strategy to mitigate the combinatorial complexity in decision-making for rearrangement planning.
-Ren et al. \cite{ren2022rearrangement} proposed a rearrangement-based manipulation approach using kinodynamic planning and dynamic planning horizons.
-Krontiris et al. \cite{krontiris2015dealing} extended a search-based approach to handle non-monotone instances, allowing for the rearrangement of objects that require multiple pick-and-place operations.
-While these tree search-based methods have demonstrated effectiveness to some extent, they have predominantly focused on single-agent manipulation systems, overlooking the complexities introduced by multi-agent systems with multiple mobile robots.
-Also these approaches exhibit poor asymptotic performance as the environment becomes cluttered with more objects.
+Tree search- and learning-based approaches have been widely explored to solve this problem.
+For instance, methods \cite{labbe2020monte, krontiris2015dealing} introduce a tree search-based strategy to mitigate the combinatorial complexity in decision-making for rearrangement planning.
+In a similar vein, Ren et al. \cite{ren2022rearrangement} proposed a rearrangement-based manipulation approach using kinodynamic planning with dynamic horizons.
+While these tree search-based methods have demonstrated effectiveness to some extent, they exhibit poor asymptotic performance as the environment becomes cluttered with more objects.

-Learning-based approaches \cite{zeng2021transporter, seita2021learning} have also recently emerged as a promising direction for addressing the rearrangement planning problem.
+In contrast, the learning-based approaches \cite{zeng2021transporter} have recently emerged as a scalable tool for addressing the rearrangement planning problem.
 Qureshi et al. \cite{qureshi2021nerp} proposed a neural approach that estimates the optimal pick-and-place actions for each task in the rearrangement problem.
 Their work incorporates reactive object placement strategies and exhibits promising results.
 Wu et al. \cite{wu2022transporters} introduced a visual foresight model that leverages deep learning to generalize to real-world environments, enabling zero-shot rearrangement planning.
-Again, these learning-based approaches have mainly focused on the single-agent scenario and assume manipulator-based systems with minimal kinematic reachability challenges.
+However, all the abovementioned methods, including classical and learning-based, have predominantly focused on single-agent manipulation systems with minimal kinematic reachability challenges, overlooking the complexities of multi-agent mobile manipulation systems.